 Ukraine’s foreign-currency bonds have returned 24 percent this year, the most after Venezuelan debt, according to JPMorgan Chase & Co.
-(JPM)’s EMBI Global Index, which gauges the yield difference relative to U.S. Treasuries.
+(JPM:US)’s EMBI Global Index, which gauges the yield difference relative to U.S. Treasuries.

 Still, after expanding 5.2 percent last year and 4.7 percent in 2010, the economy will contract in the second half because of lower prices for steel, Ukraine’s main export earner, Erste Bank AG (EBS) and HSBC Holdings (HSBA) have predicted.
 The Ukrainian Equities Index (UX) is down 46 percent this year, more than any benchmark in the world, data compiled by Bloomberg show.
 The hryvnia has lost 1.6 percent against the dollar.

 Since coming to power in 2010, Yanukovych has presided over worsening ties with his two largest neighbors.
 Ukraine is haggling over the price of natural gas with Russia, which supplies more than half of its fuel needs.
 A planned Association Agreement with the European Union has been delayed indefinitely because of Tymoshenko’s imprisonment for abuse of office.